 With indoor dining closed, and with patios needing to provide a responsible amount of social distance space (at the very least, so as to not scare away potential customers), restaurant-adjacent sunny patio space may be a precious commodity this spring.
 After all, you get cold quickly when sitting down in the shade.
 And yet, if the patio policy that existed in autumn is any indication, the vast majority of sunshine will be given to car-driving lanes and street parking, leaving most patios either in shadier areas or with less-than-ideal social distancing.

-A maximally restaurant-friendly patio policy, in contrast, would take today’s 4-lane east-west main streets and make them temporarily 2-lane streets, so that the entire south-facing half of the street could become a sunny springtime patio and pedestrian area.
-On north-south-streets, meanwhile, which tend to be shaded on the east side in the morning and the west side in the evening, the two median lanes could perhaps be turned into a patio area.
-They would become like little sunny islands in the middle of the street — like Barbados, only closer to home, and still open to Canadians.
+A maximally restaurant-friendly patio policy, in contrast, would take today’s 4-lane east-west main streets (for example) and make them temporarily 2-lane streets, so that the entire south-facing half of the street could become a sunny springtime patio and pedestrian area.